MEMBERSHIP POLICIES AND PROCEDURES

 - Junior Sailing Camp and PB&J

 - The Junior Sailing Camp and PB&J will be held regardless of weather conditions except in extreme circumstances.
-All cancellation decisions will be made by the Sailing Director and Sail Training Commander.
+All cancellation decisions will be made by the Sailing Director, Youth Sailing Director and/or Sail Training Commander.
 In the event camp or PB&J is cancelled in its entirety, AYC may refund participants.

 |Time of Request||Refund/Credit||Administrative Fee|